-For each of the Named Executives, the members of the Committee analysed the compensation mix as well as the overall compensation package in comparison with the compensation offered by the Peer Group.
-Further to its analysis, the Committee determined that compensation levels and mixes were adequate for all Named Executives except for the Chief Executive Officer's base salary.
+For each of the Named Executives, the members of the HRS Committee compared the compensation mix as well as the overall compensation package in comparison with the compensation offered by the Peer Group.
+Further to its analysis, the HRS Committee determined that compensation levels and mixes were adequate for all Named Executives and, accordingly, no salary increases were proposed for 2020.